Continuing Education Information

 The Association for Behavior Analysis International (ABAI) is:

-- a Type 2 ACE provider for the Behavior Analyst Certification Board (BACB);
+- authorized to provide Learning and Teaching CE for the Behavior Analyst Certification Board (BACB);

 - approved by the American Psychological Association (APA) to sponsor CE for psychologists;